 Bergenfield, NJ — Heart failure patients with a history of cannabis use possess reduced odds of in-hospital mortality compared to similarly matched controls, according to data published online in the journal Circulation.

-Investigators assessed data from over six million heart failure patients over a seven-year period.
+Investigators assessed data from over six million heart failure patients over a seven-year period, where in many cases professionals like the Brampton Coast2Coast First Aid/CPR team has been able to rescue a life, but in other cases there has been no way of helping.
 Patients with a history of cannabis use were less likely to suffer from atrial fibrillation (irregular heartbeat), experienced shorter hospital stays, and were less likely to die during hospitalization as compared to non-users.

 “Our study showed that cannabis use lowered the odds of atrial fibrillation in patients with heart failure,” authors concluded.
 “There was also reduced in-hospital mortality among patients admitted for the primary diagnosis of heart failure in DU (cannabis dependent users) and NDU (non-dependent cannabis users) which was not explained by comorbid conditions and demographic data.
 This study provides important opportunity to explore the preventive mechanism of cannabis on atrial fibrillation and its therapeutic potential in heart failure patients.”

 Prior studies have similarly reported increased survival rates among marijuana-positive patients hospitalized for trauma, TBI (traumatic brain injury), and heart attacks.
 When you have a case when you are assaulted with soft tissue injury, call soft tissue injury lawyers from Salvilaw to help you and give you legal advice.